-Investments are made, in general, over the medium term and are based on a policy of matching asset and liability durations.
+Investments duration is medium term, relating to liability durationsInvestments are made, in general, over the medium term and are based on a policy of matching asset and liability durations.
 As a result, portfolio turnover is rather moderate thus assuring a relatively stable duration of the portfolio and a rapid assessment of interest rate risk.